syncfusion-content/javascript-docs/js/DataManager/corsdatafetching.md

 {% endhighlight %}

-Now, any site that wants to load a resource directly using Ajax can do so without getting the browser security error.
+Now, any site that wants to load a resource directly using AJAX can do so without getting the browser security error.
 It's a very helpful technique for modern apps that often load data using JavaScript, and hopefully more modern web APIs will start to support CORS.

 ## Access-Control-Request-Method